-- □ Purchase one 238g bottle of Miralax and one 119g bottle of Miralax.
+- □ Purchase two 238g bottle of Miralax.
 Generic brand is acceptable.
-This is over-the-counter. - □ Purchase three 32oz bottles of Gatorade or PowerAde; sugar-free for diabetics.
-No red or purple color. - □ Purchase One small box/ 4 Bisacodyl laxative tablets.
-These are also over-the-counter. - □ Purchase one 10 ounce bottle of magnesium citrate which is over the counter at local grocery and drug stores.
+This is over-the-counter. - Purchase four 32oz bottles of Gatorade or PowerAde; sugar-free for diabetics.
+No red or purple color. - □ Purchase one 10 ounce bottle of magnesium citrate or a second 119 g bottle of Miralax which is over the counter at local grocery and drug stores.
+This will only be used if your stools are not clear the morning of your procedure. - □ Purchase One small box/ 4 Bisacodyl laxative tablets (5 mg).
+These are also over-the-counter.

 It is VERY IMPORTANT that you follow instructions carefully and completely.
 Please be sure to consume the entire prep or the colonoscopy may have to be repeated.
-If you are still passing brown muddy stool, brown liquid, brown semi-soft stool or brown tar-like appearing stool after all of the prep has been consumed, please contact the office at 410-730-1000 ext 28 (this extension is only to be used the day of the procedure) after 7:30 am and before 9 am the day of the procedure for further instructions.
+If you are still passing brown muddy stool, brown liquid, brown semi-soft stool or brown tar-like appearing stool after all of the prep has been consumed, please contact the surgery center where your procedure is being performed for further direction.
 Drinking plenty of liquids during the entire prep will help the Miralax work and will reduce the risk of dehydration!
-This prep will cause you to have many liquid bowel movements and may work within 30 minutes, but may take several hours.
+This prep will cause you to have many liquid bowel movements and may work within 30 minutes but may take several hours.
 Please remain close to toilet facilities, as bowel movements may come on suddenly.